|

 See also the language and introductory courses for lawyers, e.g. the summer course German for Lawyers and Other Legal Practitioners at the University of Münster, the Online German Course for Legal Professionals at the SDI München and the International German Summer Course B2/C1 + Language Project Law at the University of Bielefeld (all courses in German).

 The Erasmus+ program of the European Union is the most popular exchange program for students, lecturers (and others) in Europe.
 The studies abroad can be for one or two semesters, the access is easy and the foreign students are well supported and integrated at the guest university.
-In its 35 years history, the Erasmus program has provided an important contribution to a better mutual understanding and cooperation of lawyers in integrating Europe.
+In its 39 years history, the Erasmus program has provided an important contribution to a better mutual understanding and cooperation of lawyers in integrating Europe.
 However, the exchange was generally limited to students coming from and going to European universities.
 Only the Erasmus Mundus program that focused on the sector of advanced studies and doctoral studies supported cooperation between European and non-European universities.
 In 2013, these programs and others were merged to the Erasmus+ program that also promotes the exchange with non-European partner countries.
+In 2025, 260 Indonesians were awarded Erasmus+ scholarships.
 The Erasmus+ program was recently reshaped and extended until 2027.

 Berlin School of Economics and